Exploring pirate science with an interactive mobile laboratory

 Supplemental artifacts like treasure maps and personalized access cards enrich the in-person experience, and provide guests with a way to bring part of the exhibit home with them.

-Putting the cart prototype to the test
+Putting the cart to the test

 It was time to see how the mobile PirateLab would stand up to the subject matter experts – kids.
 Following a beach cleanup organized by Onward Industries, 30+ kids age 2-13 and their families were invited to play with the exhibit.
 The initial reception was fantastic, with some kids (and more than a few parents) staying engaged with the activities for over an hour.